NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

       Microsoft.ML (1.1.0) -> Microsoft.ML.Util (1.1.0) -> packageA (1.1.0)
 ```

-## Drawbacks
+## Limitations

-The contents of the `project.assets.json` will be helpful in understanding the dependency graph of a given package but there are a few limitations:

--  There may be some packages in the file that are not part of the final graph because the NuGet restore operation downloads other packages during dependency resolution.
+The NuGet restore operation downloads other packages during dependency resolution which are not part of the final dependency graph that the `dotnet nuget why` command prints out.
 The absence of a package id and version in the `project.assets.json` file indicates that a package was downloaded during dependency resolution but is not part of the final dependency graph.

 ## Rationale and Alternatives